Positive Affirmations Help You Live a Happy Life: 101 Examples To Get Started

 Give Positive Affirmations a Try

-And what have you got to lose?
+What have you got to lose?
 It doesn’t cost anything to set positive affirmations each day.
-In the worst-case scenario, you lost five minutes of your life which probably would have gone to social media anyway.
+In the worst-case scenario, you lost five minutes of your life, which probably would have gone to social media anyway.

 So give it a try.
-You may be surprised at how well positive affirmations work to shift your mindset.
+You may be surprised at how well positive affirmations work to shift your mindset and help you achieve the things you want out of life.